pen-to-squareGetting Started Guide

 Use ethers.js for frontend interaction (optional)

-If you want to interact with the contract via a web page:
+If you want to interact with the contract through a webpage:

 1. Initialize a frontend project:

-2. Create index.html and app.js, with example code as follows:
+2. Create index.html and app.js, example code is as follows:

 Use the public RPC